Skip to main content

 Taro Balls

-Chewy balls made from taro root, often served in sweet syrup or with shaved ice and other toppings.
-Popular dessert across Taiwan.
+Chewy balls made from taro root, served in sweet syrup or piled over shaved ice with other toppings.
+You'll find them on dessert menus all over Taiwan.

 Coffin Bread (Guan Cai Ban)